-Mission’s Curbside Recycling Collection Program is Changing on April 3, 2017
+Mission’s Curbside Recycling Collection Program has changed

 Mission’s recycling program has received international acclaim and has been rated among the best in Canada for the volume of material diverted from landfill.
 Information in this section includes details on curbside recycling, depot and landfill drop-off, and recycling options for materials managed by private industry, such as beverage containers, paint, fluorescent light tubes and oil.

 Our Quick Reference Guides give you the highlights of what is included in Curbside Recycling program.

 Please make sure containers are emptied and rinsed before placing them in the Blue Box or Glass Recycling bin.
 Bring excessive amounts of cardboard, containers and/or paper products to the Mission Recycling Depot.